How to Read CSV File in Excel (5 Quick Tricks)

 Read More: Open CSV File in Excel Without Formatting

-If you have a larger dataset (in .csv format) and you want to read the CSV file safely, you can utilize the From Text/CSV option, one of the features of Power Query, a data transformation and preparation engine in Excel.
+If you have a larger dataset (in .csv format), you can utilize the From Text/CSV option, a feature of Power Query, a data transformation and preparation engine in Excel.

 • Go to the Data tab > From Text/CSV.